 Stage II- It involves Interview, Grouping Testing Officer Task, Psychology test and Conference.

-- This helps the student to know the question occurs in the examination, previous year question.
+2. This helps the student to know the question that occurs in the examination, previous year question.
 Every year there is a change in the syllabus.
 If you clear about the syllabus then you don’t have to miss any topic.

 2. Take coaching for CDS:

-The CDS exam is one of the tough defence exam in India conducted by UPSC.
+The CDS exam is one of the tough defense exams in India conducted by UPSC.
 It should be better for a candidate to take coaching.
-But keeping in mind you have to choose the good coaching centre because in this emerging time a lot of fake centers are there for making money, so you should care about.
+But keeping in mind you have to choose the good coaching center because in this emerging time a lot of fake centers are there for making money, so you should care about.
 Good institution means reputed faculties, good materials, good experience, etc, which lead you to crack the exam.